-BASIC Keyword Series 200/300 BASIC Workstation Measurement Coprocessor Release II-A MASS STORAGE IS (MSI) Specifies the MSVS of the current mass storage volume.
+BASIC Keyword BASIC/WS 6.2 (Series 200/300) BASIC/DOS 6.2 (Measurement Coprocessor) MASS STORAGE IS (MSI) Specifies the MSVS of the current mass storage volume.
 For HFS or SRM, can also specify the directory path name.
-Works the same as for Series 200/300, but also adds functionality.
+(Wildcards may be used.)
+Works the same as for BASIC/WS, but also adds functionality.
 For HPW volumes, access is through select code 15.
 For DFS mass storage, the MSI statement specifies the PC drive and directory path name (for example, "\BLP\DATA:DOS,C") of the current mass storage.
 ON/OFF TIMEOUT Enables/cancels event-initiated branches.
-Works the same as for Series 200/300 except that the delay time is device dependent and is usually longer than for Series 200/300.
-Also, the delay may differ between the HP 82300 and HP 82324 coprocessors.
+Works the same as for BASIC/WS except for timing differences for select codes 9, 15, 19, and 23 through 26.
+For these select codes the delay time is device dependent, is usually longer than for BASIC/WS, and may differ between the HP 82300 and HP 82324 coprocessors.
 OUTPUT 19 Not applicable.
-Select code 19 is the measurement coprocessor MS-DOS communication port.
+Select code 19 is the old measurement coprocessor MS-DOS communication port.
 OUTPUT 19 is used by the measurement coprocessor to send information to that port.
 PASS CONTROL Passes Active Controller capability to a specified HP-IB device.
-Works the same as for Series 200/300 for the measurement coprocessor "built-in" HP-IB only.
+Works the same as for BASIC/WS for the measurement coprocessor "built-in" HP-IB only.
 Not supported for PC plug-in HP-IB cards.
-PERMIT Modifies the owner, group, or public access permissions of an HFS file or directory.
-Works the same as for Series 200/300 for HFS (if present).
-However, PERMIT is not implemented for DFS.
-To change the permission fields for DFS, use the MS-DOS "ATTRIB" statement.

-BASIC Keyword Series 200/300 BASIC Workstation Measurement Coprocessor Release II-A PRINT LABEL Gives a name to a mass storage volume.
+BASIC Keyword BASIC/WS 6.2 (Series 200/300) BASIC/DOS 6.2 (Measurement Coprocessor) PERMIT Modifies the owner, group, or public access permissions of an HFS file or directory.
+(Wildcards may be used.)
+Works the same as for BASIC/WS for HFS (if present).
+However, PERMIT is implemented slightly differently for DFS.
+Refer to the HP BASIC 6.2 Language Reference manual for differences.
+PRINT LABEL Gives a name to a mass storage volume.
 Not supported on DFS.
-PURGE The PURGE statement deletes individual files from a volume or directory.
+PURGE The PURGE statement deletes files from a volume or directory.
 For HFS and SRM volumes, PURGE can be used to delete an empty directory from its superior directory.
-Works the same as for Series 200/300.
+(Wildcards may be used.)
+Works the same as for BASIC/WS.
 In addition, PURGE can be used for DFS mass storage to delete files and empty directories.
 Note that PURGE cannot delete a DFS file that has its MS-DOS read-only attribute set.
+QUIT Not applicable.
+Exits BASIC to MS-DOS.
 READIO This function reads the contents of hardware registers or memory locations directly.
-Use of READIO and WRITEIO requires specific knowledge of the hardware.
+Works the same as for BASIC/WS.
+However, the use of READIO and WRITEIO requires specific knowledge of the hardware.
 It is recommended that you use the STATUS and CONTROL statements instead.
 READ LABEL Reads a volume label into a string variable.
 Not supported on DFS.
 RENAME Changes a file name or (for HFS or SRM) a directory name.
-Works the same as for Series 200/300, but also renames DFS files and directories.
-SCRATCH BIN Performs all functions of SCRATCH A, but in addition, clears all binaries except the CRT driver for the CRT in use.
-Works the same as with Series 200/300.
-However, note that SCRATCH BIN deletes the DFS binary, thus LOAD BIN cannot subsequently load binaries from the DFS disk files.
+(Wildcards may be used.)
+Works the same as for BASIC/WS, but also renames DFS files and directories.